neozeed/GW-BASIC-tkchia-devel/README.md

 only released in binary form, so some analysis is needed to extract the routines.)

+### Implementation ― `GWBASICA.EXE`

+`GWBASICA` adds the following post-1983 features:
+  * The `TIMER` function, for getting the time of the day in floating-point form.
+    * The semantics of the `RANDOMIZE` statement have also been altered, so that the command `RANDOMIZE TIMER` works (mostly) as expected.
+  * The `MKDIR`, `CHDIR`, and `RMDIR` statements.
+    * However, other file-oriented commands, such as `OPEN` and `LOAD`, still do not work with subdirectory paths.
+These should be fixed in due course.

 ## Building instructions

 ### With JWasm and JWlink